 We owe the enjoyment we derive from these games to developers.
-But alongside the developers’ skills is an engine that made the game possible.
+But alongside these professionals’ skills are game engines that made game development possible.

-In a previous blog post, we discussed whether C# is a good language for game development.
+In our post on whether C# is a great game development tool, we explained why C# is one of the best languages for game development.
 In this article, we aim to help readers and game enthusiasts gain a deeper appreciation for the technology that produced our favorite games — with special attention to the enduring language C#.
 We will tackle the top-performing game engines to date using Slant.co’s ranking as our reference.

 What Is the C# Game Engine Unity?

 Whenever a new game engine is introduced to the market, a surge of questions concerning its quality relative to Unity immediately overwhelms online forums.
 We can say it’s because Unity is the standard game engine of big-name gaming companies and small, independent studios.
-The high demand for Unity today is a result of Unity Technologies’ decision to make the game engine highly accessible when it first came out.
+The high demand for Unity, one of the best C# game engines today, is a result of Unity Technologies’ decision to make it highly accessible when the engine first came out.
 Because it targeted independent developers instead of AAA game makers, Unity was able to expand and grow.
-And it is now regarded as one of the best game engines.
+So now, it’s lauded as one of the best C# game engines.

 A few months ago, Unity released its latest version, Unity 2020.1.
 It has plenty of unique new features that enhance game asset graphics and overall game development.
 The following are only a few of them: